Key takeaways

 4. Diclofenac

-Diclofenac is a generic medication available in several oral medication brand names (Lofena, Zipsor, and Zorvolex) and topical medications (Voltaren gel and Flector patches).
+Diclofenac is a generic medication available in several oral medication brand names (Lofena, Zipsor) and topical medications (Voltaren gel and Flector patches).
 Diclofenac has uses in various conditions, including osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, migraine, acute pain, and gout flares.
 Like meloxicam, diclofenac is relatively selective for the COX-2 enzyme and has warnings for cardiovascular and gastrointestinal risks, similar to other NSAIDs.
 Topical diclofenac appears to have similar benefits in knee osteoarthritis, with fewer gastrointestinal symptoms and potentially less cardiovascular toxicity than oral dosage forms.
 With the option of topical dosage forms, diclofenac may be a well-suited alternative for people who need to avoid oral medication.

 5. Relafen DS (nabumetone)